open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 conditional data structure, which provides users more control over which attributes they do and don't provide.

-Which attributes to use is derived from the :mod:`openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer` :attr:`authentication_options` and :attr:`additional_attributes_groups`.
-In the :func:`start_login()` we pass the plugin options to the Yivi :class:`openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView`.
+:attr:`openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer.authentication_options`
+and :attr:`openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer.additional_attributes_groups`
+determine which attributes to include in the condiscon parameter.

+:meth:`openforms.authentication.contrib.yivi_oidc.plugin.YiviOIDCAuthentication.start_login`
-From here, we used in the :func:`get_extra_params()` function to add the attributes to the authentication request.
+passes the plugin options to :class:`openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView`, after which :meth:`openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView.get_extra_params` adds the attributes to the authentication request.

 As the condiscon scope is form-specific, we need to modify the authentication request scopes dynamically.
 The scope is shaped following the `Signicat parameters <https://developer.signicat.com/broker/signicat-identity-broker/authentication-providers/yivi.html#example-of-adding-condiscon-parameter-in-your-oidc-request>`_ scope standard.

-.. autoclass:: openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView
-   :members:

 .. note:: Important notes about the Yivi attributes and condiscon!